Pasquale Festa Campanile: Life and career

 Born at Melfi, in the province of Potenza, he moved to Rome at young age.
 He started as a writer and literary critic.
 La nonna Sabella, one of his novels, was later adapted by Dino Risi into the movie of the same name, internationally known as Oh!
 Sabella (1957).

 He began his cinema career as a screenwriter with Faddija – La legge della vendetta (1949) by Roberto Bianchi Montero and later co-produced masterpieces of Italian cinema such as Poor, But Handsome (1957) by Risi and Rocco and His Brothers (1960) and The Leopard (1963) by Luchino Visconti.

 His first film as a director was A Sentimental Attempt (1963), along with Massimo Franciosa.
-Subsequently he made many films of the commedia all'italiana genre, including La Matriarca (1969), Il merlo maschio (1971), Jus primae noctis (1972) and The Sex Machine (1975), the latter is based on his novel with the same name.
+Subsequently he made many films of the commedia all'italiana genre, including La Matriarca (1969), Secret Fantasy (1971), Jus primae noctis (1972) and The Sex Machine (1975), the latter is based on his novel with the same name.

 Pasquale Festa Campanile had a collaboration with Italian singer and actor Adriano Celentano, directing him in films like Rugantino (1973), Qua la mano (1980) and Bingo Bongo (1982).
 Other notable movies include Soldier of Fortune, a satirical revisiting of the challenge of Barletta; the crime film Hitch-Hike (1977); the LGBT-themed Nessuno è perfetto (1981); Petomaniac (1983), loosely based on French entertainer Joseph Pujol and A Proper Scandal (1984), inspired by the Bruneri-Canella case which is also his last cinematographic work.

 He died of a kidney tumor in Rome in 1986.